vertexproject/synapse/CONTRIBUTING.rst

         ./testrunner.sh
         ./testrunner.sh synapse.tests.your_test_file

 #.
-Rebase your feature branch ontop of the latest master branch of the Vertex
+Rebase your feature branch on top of the latest master branch of the Vertex
    Project Synapse repository.
-This may require you add the Vertex Project repository to your git remotes.
+This may require y ou to add the Vertex Project repository to your git remotes.
 The following example of rebasing can be
    followed: